Putin foe Navalny once described prison life with dark humor. Now his messages are just dark.

 Alexei Navalny was once a mere annoyance to the Kremlin.
 His poisoning shows how much that has changed.

-“Three things never cease to surprise me.
-The starry sky above us, the categorical imperative inside us, and the amazing sensation of running the palm of your hand over your freshly shaved head,” he said, having been shaved on entry to the prison.
+“Three things never cease to surprise me: the starry sky above us, the categorical imperative inside us, and the amazing sensation of running the palm of your hand over your freshly shaved head,” he said, having been shaved on entry to the prison.

 Navalny was arrested in January on his return to Russia from Germany, where he was treated for poisoning with a chemical nerve agent during an August trip to Siberia.
-He was sentenced to about two and a half years in prison for breaching parole in a 2014 case that had been overturned by the European Court of Human Rights, a decision Russia refused to implement.
+He was sentenced to about 2½ years in prison for breaching parole in a 2014 case that had been overturned by the European Court of Human Rights, a decision Russia refused to implement.

-A post in his name Friday said he had a pinched nerve in his back, likely from sitting crouched in police vans and cells.
+A post in his name Friday said he had a pinched nerve in his back, probably from sitting crouched in police vans and cells.

 “I kept quiet about it.
 It was unpleasant, of course, but not fatal.
 It would be okay,” the post said.

-He spent weeks in various detention centers before his March 15 transfer to Penal Colony Number 2.
+He spent weeks in various detention centers before his March 15 transfer to Penal Colony No. 2.

 “The regime, the charter, the daily routine,” he mused in a post that day.
 “The literal fulfillment of endless rules.
 Obscene language and vulgar words are forbidden.
 And this ban is strictly observed.
 Can you imagine a prison where they don’t swear?
 Scary stuff.”